-From maintenance costs to monthly payments, there are other potential expenses to consider when deciding whether to lease or buy a vehicle.
+From maintenance costs to monthly payments, here are some other potential expenses to consider when deciding whether to lease or buy a vehicle.

-You may want to consider maintenance expenses that come with leasing or owning a vehicle.
+Maintenance expenses are an inevitable part of owning or leasing a vehicle.
 With most leases, which are typically three years, the car will be under warranty for the duration of the lease, says Edmunds.
-(Standard auto warranties are 3 years or 36,000 miles, although some are longer, says Autoblog.com.)
-So, you’ll likely only be paying for routine maintenance, such as oil changes, with a leased vehicle.
-As a purchased vehicle goes beyond its warranty, you’ll typically have to pay out of pocket for any necessary repairs and routine maintenance.
+Standard auto warranties are three years or 36,000 miles, but some are longer, according to Autoblog.com.
+So, you'll likely only be paying for routine maintenance, like oil changes, with a leased vehicle.
+As a purchased vehicle goes beyond its warranty, you'll typically have to pay out of pocket for any necessary repairs and routine maintenance.

 Mileage and Wear and Tear

 When you lease a vehicle, the contract usually includes a maximum number of miles you can drive each year.
-If you exceed that mileage over the duration of your lease, Edmunds states that you will typically be charged 15 to 25 cents for each mile you’ve gone over the allowed mileage.
-Additionally, if there is excess wear and tear on the vehicle, you may incur fees at the end of your lease, says Edmunds.
+If you exceed that mileage over the duration of your lease, Edmunds states that you'll typically be charged 15 to 25 cents for each mile you've gone over the allowed mileage.
+Additionally, if there is excess wear and tear on the vehicle, you may incur fees at the end of your lease.

 Ongoing Vehicle Payments

-While leasing a new car every few years can be appealing, consider if you want to be making monthly payments indefinitely.
-Consumer Reports notes that if you continue to lease cars, you’ll always be paying for a vehicle.
+While leasing a new car every few years can be appealing, you may end up making monthly payments indefinitely.
+Consumer Reports notes that if you continue to lease cars, you'll always be paying for a vehicle.
 If you buy a vehicle, however, those monthly payments stop once the car has been paid for, says Edmunds.
-If you keep the car after it’s paid off, you can then save that money or put it toward other expenses.
+If you keep the car after it's paid off, you can then save that money or put it toward other expenses.

 There are pros and cons to both leasing and buying a new car.
 By considering how either choice may affect your budget and other wants and needs, you'll be better prepared to make the decision that's right for you.